BastilleBSD/bastille/README.md

 bastille stop
 -------------
-To stop a jail you can use the `bastille stop` command.
+To stop a containers you can use the `bastille stop` command.

 ```shell
 ishmael ~ # bastille stop folsom